spacebeam/research/web/spacebeam.org/content/updates/supervision.md

 Each service is associated with a service directory, and each service daemon runs as a child process of a supervising `runsv` process runing in this directory.

 The `runsv` program provides a reliable interface for signalling the service daemon and controlling the service and supervisor.

+Normally the `sv` program is used to send commands throught this interface, and to query status information about the service.

+The `runsv` program supervises the corresponding service daemon.
+By default a service is defined to be up, that means, if the service daemon dies, will be restarted.
+Of course you can tell it otherwise.

+The promise is that this reliable interface to control daemons and supervisors obsolete pid-guessing programs, such as pidoff, killall, start-stop-daemon, which, due to guessing are prone to failures by design.

+It also obsoletes so called pid-files, no need for each and every service daemon to include code to daemonize, to write the new process id into a file, and to take care that file is removed properly on shutdown, which might be very difficult in case of a crash!

+## Clean process state

+`runit` guarantees each service a clean process state, no matter if the service is activated for the first time or automatically at boot time, reactivated, or simply restarted.
+This means that the service always is started with the same environment, resource limits, open file descriptors, and controlling terminals.

+## Reliable logging mechanism